januszgrze/bitcoinrollups/blogs/rollups-basically/sequencers-basically.md

 One of the main reasons that you want to leverage a sequencer, outside of using the Layer 1 protocol, is to give users pre-confirmations.
 When designing a rollup, there's advantages to providing user experiences that are superior to the Layer 1.
 In the context of something like payments, having a UX that sees a transaction confirm in a few seconds is preferred.

-A centralized sequencer can give these pre-confirmations instantaneuously.
+A centralized sequencer can give these pre-confirmations instantaneously.
 But, as rollups scale to millions of users, trusting a single node for this promise isn't practical (in the context of blockchains).

 In various decentralized sequencer designs, you can still achieve pre-confirmations quickly.
 In protocols like HotShot (used in the Espresso Sequencer protocol) you can have near-instant pre-confirmations.
 In Tendermint, you can receive a pre-confirmation in 2 seconds.
 These performance benefits would give rollup applications a more seamless UX, and could rival solutions like Lightning and Federated Ecash mints for payment use cases.